bluepadjap/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17	17-hidethisword	 Script to display all lines in files /etc/passwd that do not contain the pattern "bin" 18	18-letteronly	 Script to display all lines of /etc/ssh/sshd_config starting with a letter 19	19-AZ		 Script to replace all characters A and c from input to z and e
+17	17-hidethisword	 Script to display all lines in files /etc/passwd that do not contain the pattern "bin" 18	18-letteronly	 Script to display all lines of /etc/ssh/sshd_config starting with a letter 19	19-AZ		 Script to replace all characters A and c from input to z and e 20	20-hiago	 Script to remove all letter c an C from input